nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 can transfer and receive tokens.
 There is no single permission policy which can fit all scenarios.
 For instance, some game tokens can be transferred by token owners, but nobody else.
 In some financial token exchange applications tokens are to be transferred by special exchange operator account, but not directly by the token owners themselves.

 Support for different permission policies usually require to customize existing contract code.
-This standard proposes different approach with on-chain composition of the core FA2 contract implementation which does not change and a pluggable permission transfer hook implemented as a separate contract and registered with the core FA2.
-Every time FA2 performs a transfer it invokes a hook contract which may validate a transaction and approve it by finishing execution successfully or reject it by failing.
+The FA2 standard proposes different approach where the on-chain composition of the core FA2 contract implementation does not change and a pluggable permission transfer hook is implemented as a separate contract and registered with the core FA2.
+Every time FA2 performs a transfer it invokes a hook contract which validates a transaction and approves it by finishing execution successfully or rejects it by failing.

-Using transfer hook, it is possible to model different transfer permission policies like whitelists, operator lists, etc. Although this approach introduces gas consumption overhead (compared to an all-in-one contract) by requiring an extra inter-contract call, it offers some other advantages:
+Using transfer hook, it is possible to model different transfer permission policies like whitelists, operator lists, etc. Although this approach introduces gas consumption overhead (compared to an all-in-one contract) by requiring an extra inter-contract call, it offers some other advantages such as:

 - FA2 core implementation can be verified once and certain properties (not related to permission policy) remain unchanged.
 - Most likely core transfer semantic will remain unchanged.
 If modification of the permission policy is required for an existing contract, it can be done by replacing a transfer hook only.
 No storage migration of the FA2 ledger is required.
-- Transfer hook may be used not only for permissioning, but to implement additional custom logic required by the particular token application.
+- Transfer hooks could be used for purposes beyond permissioning such as implementing custom logic for a particular token application..

 ### Transfer Hook Specification